 Deutsche Bank AG (DB) was Upgraded to a Hold Rating at Kepler Capital

-According to TipRanks.com, Adams is currently ranked with 0 stars on a 0-5 stars ranking scale, with an average return of -13.7% and a 31.1% success rate.
-Adams covers the Financial sector, focusing on stocks such as SpareBank 1 Nord-Norge, Erste Group Bank AG, and Helgeland Sparebank.
+According to TipRanks.com, Adams has currently 0 stars on a ranking scale of 0-5 stars, with an average return of -14.0% and a 31.5% success rate.
+Adams covers the Financial sector, focusing on stocks such as SpareBank 1 Nord-Norge, Helgeland Sparebank, and Sparebanken Vest.

-Currently, the analyst consensus on Deutsche Bank AG is a Moderate Sell with an average price target of $6.12, which is a -3.9% downside from current levels.
-In a report issued on April 29, J.P.
-Morgan also maintained a Hold rating on the stock with a EUR6.30 price target.
+Currently, the analyst consensus on Deutsche Bank AG is a Moderate Sell with an average price target of $6.13, a -11.7% downside from current levels.
+In a report issued on May 7, UBS also maintained a Hold rating on the stock with a EUR8.00 price target.

 See today’s analyst top recommended stocks >>